oracle/oracle-database-operator/README.md

   OraOperator supports the following two modes of deployment:
   ##### 1. Cluster Scoped Deployment

-    This is the default mode wherein OraOperator is deployed to operate in a cluster scope and watch all the namespaces cluster wide
+    This is the default mode, in which OraOperator is deployed to operate in a cluster, and to monitor all the namespaces in the cluster.

   - Grant the `serviceaccount:oracle-database-operator-system:default` cluster wide access for the resources by applying [cluster-role-binding.yaml](./rbac/cluster-role-binding.yaml)